 Fryson is also an ordained pastor and has served as an elder and pastor for over 30 years.
 He was most recently the Chief Ministry Officer for the House of the Lord, a progressive, diverse church with a membership of over six thousand in Akron, Ohio.
 As Chief Ministry Officer, Pastor Fryson had oversight over all the more than thirty (30) ministries of the church, the nine (9) pastors and over 300 ministers, deacons and church leaders who served the congregation.
 In addition, he was President and CEO of the Beth-El Fellowship of Visionary Churches, a consortium of over forty churches.
 Pastor Fryson is non-denominational but holds an ecclesiastical title as a member of the Joint College of Pentecostal Bishops.

 Fryson is a dynamic speaker, an experienced attorney, mediator, innovative educator, manager, skilled musician, and an exceptional motivator.
 He is also known for his understanding of African-American political and cultural history, writes a statewide newspaper column for the Charleston Gazette and has often appeared as political commentator and pundit on radio and television programs such as Talkline with Hoppy Kercheval and West Virginia Public Television and Radio.
 His book, Bitter or Better: The Seven Principles – Why God Allows Adversity in a Believer's Life, is available nationally from Amazon.com.
-Fryson has been married to the extraordinary Joy Morris Fryson for 37 years and they have three children David, Jr., Aaron and Kristina and three grandchildren Aaron Allen, Jr., Aidan Allen and Elijah David.
+Fryson has been married to the extraordinary Joy Morris Fryson for over 40 years and they have three children David, Jr., Aaron and Kristina and three grandchildren Aaron Allen, Jr., Aidan Allen and Elijah David.